Waryks/git-hub-gist-proj/git-hub-gist-reaction/README.md

 ## Note

-The data folder is just for testing purposes to not overrun the API with requests.
+The data folder is just for testing purposes in the development phase to not overrun the API with requests.

 ## Learn More